The Difference Between Individuals, Clients & Contacts

 There are also similarities:

-- Clients and contacts can both be added as associated parties to subscribed clients.
+- Clients and contacts can both be added as associated parties to subscribed entities.

 - Individual clients and individual contacts can both be invited to access Connectworks.